Table of Contents

 Risks faced by an unoccupied property

 Leaving a property empty is always a gamble and depending on your location and individual circumstances the risks also vary.
+In essence you must take reasonable steps to protect your empty property.
 Here are just a few of the risks more commonly associated with unoccupied properties and why insurance companies may be reluctant to cover your building for any length of time:

 - Burglary – an unoccupied house is far more vulnerable to theft